Xcopyco/orc/doc/config.md

 NetworkBootstrapNodes[] = https://orce4nqoa6muz3gt.onion:443
 NetworkBootstrapNodes[] = https://orcwfkilxjxo63mr.onion:443

+; Instruct Tor to establish new circuits by sending the NEWNYM sigal every so ; often.
+This helps mitigate Tor relays in your path going down after a while.
+CircuitRefreshInterval = 10M

+; Instruct Tor to establish a new rendezvous point for reaching your Orc node ; every so often.
+This helps mitigate Tor relays in your path going down after ; a while.
+ServiceRefreshInterval = 35M

 ; When enabled via "renter" profile, bind a local bridge server that allows for ; GET and POST HTTP requests for uploading and downloading files from the ; network.
 The bridge will handle encryption and erasure coding for you.